mothur/mothur.github.io/_wiki/miseq_sop.md

 you will see 22 fastq files representing 10 time points from Female 3 and 1 mock community.
 You will also see HMP_MOCK.v35.fasta which contains the sequences used in the mock community that we sequenced in fasta format.
-Finally you will see a file called stability.files.
+Finally you will see a file called stability.paired.files.
 The first lines of this file look like:

     F3D0   F3D0_S188_L001_R1_001.fastq F3D0_S188_L001_R2_001.fastq